ibm-cloud-docs/hpc-ibm-spectrumlsf/process-manager-cli.md

 [lsfadmin@test-re1-mgmt-1-9e6e-001 ~]$
 ```

-* **Creating a flow definition file based on your requirements:**
+2. Create a flow definition file based on your requirements.

 The following example defines the flow with two jobs, where the second job starts only after the first job completes successfully.
-Save the content in a file with a .xml extension, For example: **pm_test_flow.xml**
+Save the content of the file with a **.xml** extension, For example: **pm_test_flow.xml**

 ```pre
 <?xml version="1.0" encoding="UTF-8"?>